and the words in brackets.)

 —I don't either.

-If you don't get rid of that horrendous toy, you'll be
+If you don't get rid of that horrendous toy, you'll be punished.

-z His foster-brother lives for his wedding day.
-His future
+His foster-brother lives for his wedding day.
+His future wife does too.

-I have also got a terrible cold.
-As well and too are possible
+: I have also got a terrible cold

 I won't/will not (accept bribes) either.